davidvcauw/distributed-applications/docs/04_genservers/genserver.md

 If you read the above post, skip to the next chapter.
 If you want a quick summary:
  * GenServer, as the name implies, is a generic server used most of the times for a variety of use cases.
  * Agent is basically just a simplified GenServer.
  * Task is easy to use for async jobs which give an output.
 Their API such as Task.await or Task.yield is very useful.
-(Not to mention that its less work for the garbage collector)

 ## Overview GenServer behaviour
 Look at the slides for an overview of the GenServer API.